 This means you’d be able to get the free checked bag benefit while still paying for the ticket with a card like the Sapphire Reserve to take advantage of the better trip delay and lost baggage insurance this card offers.

-Now that your first checked bag on Delta costs $35, this benefit alone can save more than the cost of the annual fee on a single round trip for 2 people.
+Your first checked bag on Delta costs $30 and this benefit alone can save more than the cost of the annual fee on a single round trip for 2 people.

 Pay With Miles

-This little known benefit allows you to pay for part (of all) of your ticket with your SkyMiles.
+This little-known benefit allows you to pay for part (of all) of your ticket with your SkyMiles.
 In essence, this will enable you to use your miles at the value of a penny per point to pay for a cash ticket on Delta.
 You redeem miles in increments of 5,000 miles for $50.
-While not the best value for your points, if you find a really cheap cash ticket and don’t want to spend money, this may be helpful.
+While not the best value for your points, if you find a really cheap cash ticket and don’t want to spend money, this may help.
 To find out more about this benefit, check out the Delta website.